 2014 saw palpable growth in support for the repeal of the Eighth Amendment to the Irish Constitution, which guarantees the right to life of the unborn.
 While there has long been a call to this effect from the pro-choice lobby, the thing that changed in 2014 was that it became increasingly clear that this debate is not just about abortion.
 While the controversial Miss Y case was focused on access to abortion, the year ended with the tragic case of PP v HSE, which concerned the termination of life support for a brain dead pregnant woman and had nothing to do with abortion.
 The result was an intensification of the calls to “Repeal the Eighth”, with the Minister for Health, Leo Varadkar, and the Tánaiste, Joan Burton, both expressing the view that this should happen (albeit not before the next election).
-I expressed the view in the Irish Independent on December 27 that even to people not in favour of liberal abortion laws, the Eighth Amendment should be seen as an overbroad and unworkable law that should be repealed; the debate should shift to what (if anything) it should be replaced with.

 “Repeal the Eighth” is a catchy slogan that seems, on its face, appealingly straightforward.
 However, leaving aside the political difficulties, the process may not be as legally straightforward as highlighting the relevant text and pressing the delete button.
 For starters, what about the Thirteenth and Fourteenth Amendments (travel and information)?
 If the Eighth Amendment were simply deleted, then these should follow, as they refer back to it and would make no sense in its absence.
 But what if the Eighth Amendment were to be modified rather than deleted entirely?
 Could the travel and information clauses remain, or would they need to be modified or deleted?